mzanwar/mzanwar.github.io/_posts/2017-08-23-gaps-in-knowledge.markdown, .md

 > He that knows not, and knows not that he knows not is a fool

 We all have weaknesses.
-The faster we can acknowledge that, the quicker we can start planning to remove them.
-We all have gaps in our knowledge that prevent us from doing things as efficiently as possible.
+The faster we acknowledge that, the better off we will be.
+The breaks in our knowledge prevent us from doing things as efficiently as possible.

 #### How do we have gaps?
+No one in the world understands every part of every system => everyone has holes.
 There are many reasons why we have holes in our knowledge base.
-Some of us did not have a formal, 4 year education.
-As such, we learn
+Some of
-Whatever the reason, it is imperative we fill these gaps.
+us did not have a formal, 4 year education.
+Whatever the reason, it is imperative that we plug them.

 #### Background